 - Swaying.

-After a law enforcement officer pulls you over for a traffic stop on suspicion of DUI, the officer will first ask some cognition-testing questions such as requesting that you take out your driver’s license and registration.
+After a law enforcement officer pulls you over for a traffic stop on suspicion of DUI, the officer will first ask some cognition-testing questions, such as requesting that you take out your driver’s license and registration.

-- the odor of alcohol or marijuana
+- you smell of alcohol or marijuana.

-If you are manifesting these signs of intoxication, the police officer will then ask you to exit the vehicle and perform the FSTs.
+If you are manifesting signs of intoxication, the police officer will then ask you to exit the vehicle and perform the FSTs.

 The HGN test is only 77% reliable.

 If you do pass the field sobriety tests, you are usually released at the scene.
-Depending on the reason you were pulled over, the officer may issue you a traffic citation such as speeding.
+Depending on the reason you were pulled over, the officer may issue you a traffic citation, such as speeding.

 Note that whether you get arrested for DUI is up to the police officer’s discretion.
 In some cases, the police may decide there is probable cause to believe you are under the influence even if you pass the FSTs and PBT.